ZachFara/MyPortfolio/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# TODO
+- [ ] Ensure that there isn't any tracked items that shouldn't be
+- [x] Make sure some of the mobile size issues are fixed
+    - [x] Make sure that the image always covers my face and falls in a logical location
+    - [x] Fix hamburger menu styling and transitions
+    - [x] Ensure content doesn't jump when sidebar opens/closes
+    - [x] Maintain consistent profile picture formatting across screen sizes